hapijs/hapi/docs/Reference.md

                 - `err` - internal error condition.
                 - `uri` - the absolute proxy URI.
                 - `headers` - optional object where each key is an HTTP request header and the value is the header content.
-        - `postResponse` - a custom function for processing the response from the upstream service before sending to the client.
+        - `preResponse` - a custom function for processing the response from the upstream service before sending to the client.
 Useful for custom error handling of responses from the proxied endpoint or other payload manipulation.
-Function signature is `function(request, reply, res, settings, ttl)` where:
+Function signature is `function(err, res, request, reply, settings, ttl)` where:
+              - `err` - is any error returned from attempting to contact the upstream proxy
+              - `res` - the node response object received from the upstream service. `res` is a readable stream (use the [**nipple**](https://github.com/spumko/nipple) module `parse` method to easily convert it to a Buffer or string).
               - `request` - is the incoming `request` object.
               - `reply()` - the continuation function.
-              - `res` - the node response object received from the upstream service. `res` is a readable stream (use the [**nipple**](https://github.com/spumko/nipple) module `parse` method to easily convert it to a Buffer or string).
-                Note: the postResponse function will also be called in the event of an error making a request to the upstream host.
-                You should check for `res.isBoom` to see if the response is an error and handle it appropriately.
               - `settings` - the proxy handler configuration.
               - `ttl` - the upstream TTL in milliseconds if `proxy.ttl` it set to `'upstream'` and the upstream response included a valid
                 'Cache-Control' header with 'max-age'.